philamp/jellygrail/README.md

 > You can find your Real-Debrid API key here : https://real-debrid.com/apitoken.

-Be sure you're back in the root folder where _PREPARE.SH_ is located:
+Make sure you're back in the root folder where _PREPARE.SH_ is located:
 ````
 cd ..
 ````